fjp/fjp.github.io/collections/_fpv/2019-11-07-taranis-x9d-plus-se-2019-opentx-firmware-bootloader.md

 ## OpenTX Settings

-After downloading OpenTX Companion and installing on your operating system, execute the application and open the settings, shown in the following screenshots.
+After downloading OpenTX Companion and installing it on your operating system, execute the application and open the settings, shown in the following screenshots.

 <figure class="half">
     <a href="/assets/collections/fpv/opentx/opentx-companion-open-settings.png"><img src="/assets/collections/fpv/opentx/opentx-companion-open-settings.png"></a>